ellrin/ArXivDailyDigest/README.md

 # ArXivDailyDigest

 **ArXiv Daily Digest** by **Vibe Coding** is an automated system for discovering, scoring, and delivering daily research updates with multi-LLM support.
 It fetches the latest arXiv papers, filters them by users' chosen interests, scores them with LLMs, and compiles a clean daily digest in both Markdown and PDF.
+The system uses the Gemini API for paper score ranking.
 If no papers meet the criteria, users can instead receive a short notification email.
 The figure below shows an example of the actual output.
 When running in daemon mode, users can schedule a daily delivery at their specified time, receiving an email that contains both the PDF and Markdown versions of the digest.